 Avoiding this kind of bug is not trivial, I’ve seen very senior software engineers commit lock inversion errors in large concurrent systems, and supporting infrastructure is sometimes needed to help catch these kind of mistakes.
 But hopefully this primer helps you reason about this class of errors, or at least have a gut feeling for when and where you might encounter a deadlock.

-So, why is this simply a ‘primer’?
+Why is this simply a ‘primer’?

 The deadlock scenario described here is likely sufficient for anyone working above the operating system layer, but there are other ways that deadlocks can appear.
 With operating systems, we don’t just have to think in terms of concurrent threads of execution, we also have to think with portals: processes can go to sleep, and threads can be interrupted.
 Here’s one scary4, and very common5, example that I’ll leave to end off this post.